Applying for consent

-Once the we are satisfied that the ES addresses all the issues of concern as agreed at the scoping meeting then a public notice must be made.
+Once we are satisfied that the EIA Report addresses all the issues of concern as agreed at the scoping meeting then a public notice must be made.
 A public notice (advertisement) must be placed in a local newspaper, The Edinburgh Gazette, and on the EIA Projects page of our website.
 You are responsible for the cost of doing this.
 You can get details about the contents of the notice in the Environmental Impact Assessment of Forestry Projects (PDF 1.1Mb) guidance booklet.
 We can also advise you about the content.

 You must also make copies of the application available in public places such as the local library, post office etc. We will help you decide suitable locations.
 We will also give details of the application to the appropriate consultees and statutory bodies as well as the local authority with an interest in the application.
-They are required to give us their comments within 28 days.
+They are required to give us their comments within 30 days.
 Proposals to carry out new planting or felling will appear on the Register of New Planting and Felling and on the EIA Register.